apache/causeway-site/content/applib-guide/how-tos/how-to-01-160-How-to-create-or-delete-objects-within-your-code.md

     persist(newCust);

-As an alternative to putting the creation logic within your domain objects, you could alternatively delegate to an injected factory (see ?).
-Ultimately factories just delegate back to DomainObjectContainer in the same way, so from a technical standpoint there is little difference.
+As an alternative to putting the creation logic within your domain objects, you could alternatively delegate to an injected service.
+Ultimately factories just delegate back to `DomainObjectContainer` in the same way, so from a technical standpoint there is little difference.
 However it is generally worth introducing a factory because it provides a place to centralize any business logic.
-It also affords the opportunity to introduce a domain term (eg ProductCatalog or StudentRegister), thereby reinforcing the "ubiquitous language".
+It also affords the opportunity to introduce a domain term (eg `ProductCatalog` or `StudentRegister`), thereby reinforcing the "ubiquitous language".

-These methods are actually provided by the org.apache.isis.applib.AbstractContainedObject and so are also available on `org.apache.isis.applib.AbstractService` (and, hence, on `org.apache.isis.applib.AbstractFactoryAndRepository`) for creating objects within a service.
+These methods are actually provided by the `org.apache.isis.applib.AbstractContainedObject` and so are also available on `org.apache.isis.applib.AbstractService` (and, hence, on `org.apache.isis.applib.AbstractFactoryAndRepository`) for creating objects within a service.